List of Bleach characters: Yoshino Sōma

 Yoshino Sōma (相馬 芳野, Sōma Yoshino) is Kariya's ex-wife, whose doll is a fire humanoid named Goethe that can regenerate from most attacks and sees his master as mother figure.
 Fighting against the other Bounts, Yoshino tried to take the soul of a human until she was stopped by Yoruichi.
 In the end, following Kariya's example, Yoshino absorbs Goethe to increase her power but is still killed with her energy used to create the Bittos.

-Yoshino is voiced by Masako Katsuki in the Japanese version of the anime and by Dorothy Elias-Fahn in the English dub.
+Yoshino is voiced by Masako Katsuki in the original Japanese version of the anime and by Dorothy Elias-Fahn in the English dub.

 Goethe is voiced by Richard Epcar in the English dub.

 Xcution

-Xcution (エクスキューション, Ekusukyūshon) is a secret organization in Naruki City that makes itself known to Ichigo seventeen months after he loses his Soul Reaper powers and serve as the main antagonists in the first arc after the timeskip.
+Xcution (エクスキューション, Ekusukyūshon) is a secret organization in Naruki City that makes itself known to Ichigo seventeen months after he loses his Soul Reaper powers and serve as the primary antagonistic force in the first arc after the timeskip.
 The group is made up of humans whose preborn encounter with hollows resulted in them becoming outcasts who possess a power known as Fullbring (Furuburingu), an ability to manipulate the "soul" of an object to bring out its full potential.
 But a Fullbringer's true power comes from enhancing the soul of an object they are compatible with, such as a prized possession.
 However, the effects of a Fullbringer's power will cease once the user is dead.
 Using Tsukishima's Fullbring, Xcution's other members had placed themselves in a fabricated notion that they need a Soul Reaper to become normal humans and train Ichigo to use Fullbring.
 But once Tsukishima restored their memories, the group reveals their real intention to take Ichigo's Fullbring powers.
 Though Xcution got Ichigo's Fullbring, they were scattered after Ginjō's death.